James-Tolley/Manny.js/README.md

 ## Testing ##

-Tests are in mocha.
-Just run
+Integration tests are written in mocha.
+Start the application, then run:

 ```
 > mocha